US takes on Google: What to know about biggest antitrust trial in decades

 More broadly, the Justice Department may argue that it wants to stop Google from leveraging its alleged search monopoly to make exclusive deals in newly emerging markets, including artificial intelligence.

-The trial at the US District Court for the District of Columbia is expected to last about 10 weeks.
+The trial in the US District Court for the District of Columbia is expected to last about 10 weeks.
 The judge would not be expected to rule until sometime in 2024.

 Who is presiding over the case?